-I took with me two cameras, the Plaubel Makina 67 and the Fuji X100 (the later was used for family photos, since with digital I can take as many photos as I want to without being worried about the cost of film).
+I took with me two cameras, the Plaubel Makina 67 and the Fuji X100 (the later was used for casual photos, since with digital I can take as many photos as I want to without being worried about the cost of film).

 I shot two rolls of film, a Portra 160NC and a Portra 800.
 We arrived just before dusk so I though there was time to make some good images with a slow film.
 It turned out that I had to shoot the whole ISO 160 roll at available light, but it turned out that it was not a serious problem.